chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-k-check.md

 ---
-title: "The K-Check Protocol for HTTP Resource Consistency"
+title: "The HTTP Mirror Protocol and its use for Resource Consistency Checks"
-abbrev: "K-Check"
+abbrev: "Mirror and Consistency Checks"
 category: std

 docname: draft-group-privacypass-k-check-latest